-1.2.
 The present study

-The aim of our study was to attempt to verify that body know-how develops in what might be called a "global-to-local" manner, i.e. from a state in which infants use their whole body in an undifferentiated way, to a differentiated state in which infants are able to use their limbs independently of each other in an adapted way.
-Our hypothesis is in line with the different studies cited above showing that at first infants move their whole bodies, and that later they are able to move one specific limb in response to a stimulation (Somogyi et al., 2018) or when movements of this limb produce movements of a mobile above them (Watanabe & Taga, 2006).
-Nevertheless, the precise age at which infants come to possess well-established local body know-how requires further investigation.
-In particular, there is a lack of studies assessing body know-how in infants older than 4 months of age.
-To better understand body know-how development after 4 months of age, we exposed 4-, 6- and 8-month-old infants to a real-time contingency between movements of one of their arms and an audiovisual stimulation displayed on a screen.
+In the present study, we exposed 4-, 6-, and 8-month-old infants to a real-time contingency between movements of one of their arms and an audiovisual stimulation displayed on a screen.
 An age-matched control group saw an equally salient non-contingent audiovisual stimulation.
 We expected first to find a difference in activity between the infants in the contingent and non-contingent groups.
-We expected that this difference might consist in greater activity, and/or greater increase in activity over the course of the session in the contingent group than in the non-contingent group and that the difference between groups would increase with age.
-However, the main purpose of the experiment was to test our main hypothesis about body know-how development, which required examining to what extent 4, 6 and 8-month-old infants were able to restrict their movements to the particular arm that controlled the contingency.
-We expected that with age, infants would progressively become more able to isolate the connected arm and would show greater activity and/or a greater increase in activity over the course of the session only in the connected arm.
+We expected that this difference might consist in greater activity and/or greater increase in activity over the course of the session in the contingent group than in the non-contingent group and that the difference between groups would increase with age.
+This difference in motor activity between the two groups is the behavioural measure we adopted as a sign of sensitivity to the sensorimotor contingency in infants in the contingent group.
+Our first purpose was thus to check whether 4-, 6-, and 8-month-old infants were sensitive to the contingency we had established.
+The second purpose was to assess whether they would be able to use their arms in a differentiated manner, that is to restrict their movements to the particular arm that controlled the contingency.
+We expected that with age, infants would progressively become more able to use the connected arm in a differentiated manner, that is that they would show greater activity and/or a greater increase in activity over the course of the session only in the connected arm.

-2. Method
+Method